Chad Bradford: Tampa Bay Rays

 On August 7, 2008, Bradford was traded to the Tampa Bay Rays for a player to be named later.
 With a lot of postseason experience under his belt, Bradford shone in the 2008 playoffs and played a big part in Tampa Bay's World Series run.
 Bradford pitched in the 2008 World Series, allowing only one hit in two innings for Tampa Bay.

 Bradford remained with the Rays into 2009; however, he began the season on the disabled list after injuring his elbow in spring training.
 Bradford returned in June but shortly thereafter returned to the disabled list, this time after injuring his back while warming up.
 Bradford was sidelined again at the end of the season with various pains.
 When on the mound, he was of questionable effectiveness, allowing 22 hits in 10 innings.
 Largely because of recurring injuries, Bradford told the St. Petersburg Times after the season that he was considering retirement.
 With no media attention and no interest from MLB clubs, Bradford retired and went to work as a coach in Mississippi.

 In 24 career postseason games, Bradford posted a 0.39 ERA, allowing just one run.

 Pitching style

 Bradford was a finesse pitcher who specialized in pitching to contact, posting low strikeout and walk rates.
 Bradford's fastball, never faster than 85 mph, averaged a relatively low 80 mph in the later parts of his career.
 Bradford threw it more than half the time.
 Bradford's second pitch was a curveball that averaged just below 70 mph, while his third was a changeup.

 Bradford held right-handed batters to just .588 OPS; however, left-handed hitters had .843 OPS and .408 on-base percentage against him.
 Bradford was used more against right-handed hitters, with left-handed hitters accounting for less than a third of Bradford's career total batters faced.

 Personal life

 As of 2005, Bradford identified as an evangelical Christian.

+Bradford's son, Keller, is now a college baseball coach at Liberty University after pitching for two years at the NCAA Division I level, including at Southern Miss.